somethingbitstudios/BitMapDrawingUtility/README.md

 frame by frame animation
 Currently a work in progress.

-v5.x will be full version I think, v4.x will be advanced features, v3.x is features that are needed
+v5.x will be the full version I think, v4.x will be adding advanced features,better ui and fixing the worst bugs, v3.x is features that are needed